Amazon Prime Day 2020 in Singapore: the best deals on tech and more

 Amazon Singapore is offering an impressive 29% off this VR headset for PC, although note that this'll ship from Amazon US so you'll need to add around SG$60 for delivery on top of that.
 If you want to take a deep dive into VR gaming however, this is a great opportunity to snag the Oculus Rift S while it's available for less.View Deal

 Offering 12 hours of playtime and IPX7 certification for water resistance, the attractive JBL Flip 5 Portable Waterproof Speaker is the perfect way to get the party started in any occasion.
-Though it was originally priced at SG$179, you can get it today for only SG$109 – that's a huge saving of SG$70!View Deal
+Though it was originally priced at SG$179, you can get it today for only SG$119 – that's a huge saving of SG$60!View Deal

 Love listening to music but hate bulky or uncomfortable headphones?
 Bose's Frames might be the product for you!
 Appearing like a stylish set of sunglasses, the Bose Frames actually boast wireless Bluetooth-powered open ear speakers in their stems, allowing you to rock out while keeping the sun out of your eyes.
-Previously priced at $299, you can get the Bose Frames at the discounted price of SG$224 for today only.View Deal
+Previously priced at $299, you can get the Bose Frames at the discounted price of SG$269.View Deal

 Jabra Elite Active 75t true wireless earbuds | SG$269 (retails for SG$318; save SG$49)